ckeditor/ckeditor5/packages/ckeditor5-image/docs/framework/guides/deep-dive/upload-adapter.md

 			} );
 		} );

 		// Upload progress when it is supported.
-The FileLoader has the #uploadTotal and #uploaded
+The file loader has the #uploadTotal and #uploaded
 		// properties which are used e.g. to display the upload progress bar in the editor
 		// user interface.
 		if ( xhr.upload ) {